zchee/golang-wiki/CodeReviewComments.md

 ## Imports

+Avoid renaming imports except to avoid a name collision; good package names should not require renaming.
+In the event of collision, prefer to rename the most local or project-specific import.

 Imports are organized in groups, with blank lines between them.
-The standard library packages are in the first group.
+The standard library packages are always in the first group.

 ```go
 package main